 Jun ’10 LNPAWG, discussion.
 The explicit tagging in the NPA-NXX-DownloadData ASN.1 definition has been updated to ensure backward compatibility.

+Sep ’10 LNPAWG, discussion.
+The explicit tagging in the NPA-NXX-DownloadData ASN.1 definition that was updated above (June 2010) was also done in the LRN-DownloadData ASN.1.
+In order to ensure backward compatibility, the explicit tagging is removed.

 Requirements: